-Getting a salon treatment to help you transition to gray is a great option for a lot of people because it is faster than the cold turkey method, it hides your demarcation line, and it can make your transition seem seamless
+Getting a salon treatment to help you transition to gray hair is a great option for a lot of women because it is faster than the cold turkey method, it hides your demarcation line, and it can make your transition seem seamless.

 Check out these Silver Hair Transition Stories of women who have used salon methods to go gray (or a combination of cold-turkey and salon treatments).
 Click on their images to go to their stories.

 ** Please Note: This post contains affiliate links.
 I only link to products that I personally like or that have been recommended to me by my silver sisters.
 You can see my full policy here.**

 FURTHER READING ON GOING GRAY FROM DYED HAIR

 Please take a look at Lorraine Massey’s book Silver Hair: A Handbook – my BFF gave me it to me as a gift once I announced my intention to gray.
 Massey’s book has excellent tips & advice, plus a lot of inspirational photos.